 The famous sites in the heart of Uzbekistan

-While Samarkand, Bukhara and Khiva are names that echo with luster, do take a moment to be honest with yourself: how much do you really care about medieval Islamic architecture?
+While Bukhara, Samarkand and Khiva are names that echo with luster, do take a moment to be honest with yourself: how much do you really care about medieval Islamic architecture?
 Let that be your guide in deciding how much time you want to spend in the Silk Road cities of Central Uzbekistan.

 Tashkent, Central Asia’s largest city, is a model of the splendid urban vision of the 1960’s Soviet Union.

 Qaraqalpaqstan, Ferghana Valley and Termez

-In Ferghana Valley (purple route), Margilan and Rishton are famous for their silk and ceramics and Kokand is worth a stop-over for its Silk Road monuments.
-Beyond these highlights, only slow travelers venture to cities like Namangan and Shokhimardon, often before crossing into Osh in Kyrgyzstan.
+Ferghana Valley (purple route) is the most conservative part of the country, where inhabitants call Tashkent “Europe”.
+Arriving in Tashkent from the east, you kind of have to agree with them.
+Margilan and Rishton are famous for their silk and ceramics respectively, and Kokand is worth a stop-over for its Silk Road monuments.
+Beyond these highlights, only slow travelers venture to cities like dynamic Namangan and tranquil Shohimardon, often before crossing into Osh in Kyrgyzstan.

 Likewise, the attractions of Uzbekistan’s rural south (vermilion route) are overlooked by all but a tiny minority.
 Termez and surroundings are interesting for history geeks, with Buddhist, Greek and early Islamic history on top of each other.